Mendoza, Argentina

 When we asked people about industries and career opportunities in Mendoza, they reponded:

 "Foreigners often find work in Mendoza in the hospitality industry, such as working in restaurants, bars, and hotels.
 Other popular jobs for foreigners include teaching English, working in wineries, and working in the tourism industry.
-Additionally, many foreigners find work in the agricultural sector, such as working on farms and vineyards," remarked one expat living in Mendoza, Argentina.
+Additionally, many foreigners find work in the agricultural sector, such as working on farms and vineyards," wrote one member in Mendoza.

 What is life like in Mendoza?